Christoph-TU/ipm_spack/README.md

 ## Cleanup

-To remove IPM while the environment is active, use `spack uninstall ipm` or:
+While the environment is set, `spack uninstall ipm` can be used for cleanup or alternatively:

 ```bash
 spack -C /path/to/ipm_spack/ipm_scopes/ uninstall ipm
 ```

+can be used.

-If desired, you can also delete the entire Spack directory inside the git repo.
+If desired, the entire Spack directory inside the git repo can be deleted.

 To unset the environment variable: